encodedguy/reconasha/README.md

 ## reconasha
 Let the reconasha do the automation with all the powerful bugbounty tools.
-Let it happen in the mean time and focus on manual bug hunting.

 ## Installation
 ### Kali-Linux
 Check /etc/apt/sources.list file for installation sources first.